 – Marker 88, where we watched our chef make the dinner in front of us (8 courses of deliciousness)

 – Mrs Mac’s Kitchen, an institution and decorated with donated numberplates (spinach and shrimp omelette)

-4. Getting the boat to a private island for dinner
+6. Get the boat to a private island for dinner at Latitude’s

 As if the seaplane wasn’t enough glamour for one day, that night we got a private boat to Latitude’s private island for dinner.
 Now this island is where Oprah Winfrey used to have a house, it is Faaa-aancy.

 I drank gin and prosecco cocktails, ate Wagyu beef and scouted the place out for celebs.
 If I didn’t have the photos I’d think this whole experience so unlikely I’d made it up.
 The food and the whole experience were something I never imagined I’d do.

 Definitely one of the most memorable Florida Keys activities I did while I was there!